-TUITION FEES
+THITION FEES

-I CIIION I EES Payable only by students who are not citizens of Akron: College of Engineering and Commerce, co-operative students: First and second semesters, each College of Liberal Arts, Teachers College, and full-time students in the College of Engineering and Commerce, per semester: For 8 hours or more MAINTENANCE FEE Payable by all students in the Day Session: \$12.00 For 1 or 2 credit hours. \$12.00 For 3, 4 or 5 credit hours, per credit hour 6.00 For 6 credit hours or more.
-35.00 Payable by resident students in the Evening Session: For 1 to 5 credit hours inclusive, per credit hour.
-6.00 For 6 credit hours or more.
-35.00 Payable by non-resident students in the Evening Session: For any number of credit hours, per credit hour Payable by all students in the Evening Session: Registration Fee, per semester Payable by all students in the Summer Session: For any number of credit hours, per credit hour An advance deposit of \$5.00 is required of all freshmen when applying for admission for the fall semester.
+TUITION FEES Payable only by students who are not citizens of Akron: College of Engineering and Commerce, co-operative students: First and second semesters, each Summer Session College of Liberal Arts, Teachers College, and full-time students in the College of Engineering and Commerce, per semester: For 8 hours or more For less than 8 hours, per hour MAINTENANCE FEE Payable by all students in the Day Session: For 1 or 2 credit hours \$12.00 For 3, 4 or 5 credit hours, per credit hour 6.00 For 6 credit hours or more 35.00 Payable by resident students in the Evening Session: For 1 to 5 credit hours inclusive, per credit hour 6.00 For 6 credit hours or more 35.00 Payable by non-resident students in the Evening Session: For any number of credit hours, per credit hour Payable by all students in the Evening Session: Registration Fee, per semester Payable by all students in the Summer Session: For any number of credit hours, per credit hour An advance deposit of \$5.00 is required of all freshmen when applying for admission for the fall semester.
 This sum is credited on the maintenance fee at entrance and is not subject to refund if the student takes part in Freshman Week.
-GRADUATION FEE (Payable at time of application for degree) Bachelor's degree \$5.00 Master's degree 10.00 STUDENT ACTIVITY FEE Payable by all undergraduate students in the Day Session taking eight credit hours or more: First semester (including athletic and dramatic ticket) • • • • • • • • • • • • • • • • • • • •
+GRADUATION FEE (Payable at least ten days before graduation day) Bachelor's degree \$5.00 Master's degree 10.00 STUDENT ACTIVITY FEE Payable by all undergraduate students in the Day Session taking eight credit hours or more: First semester (including athletic and dramatic ticket) Payable by all Evening Session students, per semester